aws-samples/aws-net-guides/RuntimeSupport/dotnet6/Readme.md

 ### AWS X-Ray

-[AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+[AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug distributed applications, such as those built using a microservices architecture.
 .NET applications can integrate AWS X-Ray with [AWS X-Ray SDK for .NET](https://github.com/aws/aws-xray-sdk-dotnet) and the [AWS Distro for OpenTelemetry .NET](https://docs.aws.amazon.com/xray/latest/devguide//xray-dotnet-opentel-sdk.html).
 Compatibility testing for .NET 6 is underway.